|

 as a prime game viewing area, the Savuti

-(also spelt Savute), covers almost 1,930
+(also spelt Savute), covers almost

-sq. miles (5,000 square km) in the south west
+1,930 sq. miles (5,000 square km) in the south

-of Chobe National Park.
+west of Chobe National Park.

 The

-western edge of Savuti is encircled by the Magwikhwe
+western edge of Savuti is encircled by the

-sand ridge, 156 miles (100km) long and 65 feet
+Magwikhwe sand ridge, 156 miles (100km) long

-(20 metres) high, which is the ancient shoreline
+and 65 feet (20 metres) high, which is the

-of a super-lake that covered much of northern
+ancient shoreline of a super-lake that covered

-Botswana.
-It is difficult to imagine that this
+much of northern Botswana.
+It is difficult

-harsh dry landscape was once submerged beneath
+to imagine that this harsh dry landscape was

-an enormous inland sea.
+once submerged beneath an enormous inland

-A channel from the Linyanti River once fed the
+A channel from the Linyanti River once fed

-of the Mababe Depression and is the only part
+part of the Mababe Depression and is the only

-to have filled with water in recent history.
+part to have filled with water in recent history.

 This